The Hofmann Lab is dedicated to bringing our science to the public! Current lab members engage the public in a wide variety of ways. This includes:

 organizing engagement training and events for STEM researchers

 Science is a fundamental part of our society on multiple levels.
 By engaging face-to-face, we strive to show how our research intersects with topics important to the public.
-We have shared our science with adults and families through public talks at Science Under the Stars, Nerd Nite, and Thinkery21 events, as well as interviews with They Blinded me with Science and the Omega Tau Podcast.
+We have shared our science with adults and families through public talks at Science Under the Stars, Nerd Nite, and Thinkery21 events, as well as interviews with They Blinded me with Science, the Nature and Nurture Podcast, and the Omega Tau Podcast.
 Through these efforts, we hope to increase support for science and promote science as a way to make the world a better place.
 We also aim to use our enthusiasm to promote science as a career and diversify the STEM workforce with younger generations.
 We engage directly with K-12 students by giving lab tours to visiting school groups, hosting middle school students as a part of Shadow A Scientist, visiting classrooms to teach about the brain, organizing summer Science Club, and mentoring students through the Crockett High School Internship Program (see below).
 We also organize workshops to train STEM researchers in public engagement best practices (see below).